wavemaker/docs/learn/on-premise/wme-config-pipeline.md

 [![](/learn/assets/wme-setup/configuring-wme/pipeline-configuration.png)](/learn/assets/wme-setup/configuring-wme/pipeline-configuration.png)

 - Provide respective details to configure and save the details.
-- Go to Deployment Capacitym, then select Phase.
+- Go to Deployment Capacity, then select Phase.
 - Add Capacity for each Phase.